Tim Cantor: Early life

-Art Style
+Art style

-Cantor paints in oils on a variety of different surfaces and almost exclusively in oils.
-However, he often uses other media such as watercolor and charcoal to create studies for larger compositions.
+Cantor paints primarily using oils on a variety of different surfaces.
+However, he does uses other media such as watercolor and charcoal to create studies for larger compositions.
 He has a traditional style using brushes and paint.
-He is inspired by historical Dutch, Flemish, and Renaissance methods.
-Some of his newer paintings are intertwined with poetry and stories of his own.
+He mentions historical Dutch, Flemish, and Renaissance methods as some of his inspirations.
+Some of his newer paintings are very much intertwined with poetry and stories of his own.
 He is self-taught.